kubeflow/pipelines/samples/aws-samples/mnist-kmeans-sagemaker/README.md

 Open the Kubeflow pipelines UI.
 Create a new pipeline, and then upload the compiled specification (`.tar.gz` file) as a new pipeline template.

-The pipeline requires several arguments, replace `role` and data path with your settings.
+The pipeline requires several arguments, replace `role_arn` and data path with your settings.

 Once the pipeline done, you can go to `batch_transform_ouput` to check your batch prediction results.
 You will have an model enpoint in service.
 Please remember to clean it up.